 \end{enumerate}

 Fig. \ref{fig:diagram} shows the overview of the entire process.
-The proposed method requires a training dataset for training the vegetation classification model, a Digital Elevation Model (DEM), and a georectified airborne/satellite image that covers the camera's field of view for the georectification process.
+The proposed method requires a training dataset to train the vegetation classification model, and, for the georectification process, a Digital Elevation Model (DEM), and a georectified airborne/satellite image that covers the camera's field of view.

 \begin{figure}